Skip to main content

 sqliteClient: { openDatabaseAsync },

-sqliteClientType: "expo", // or "rn-nitro" / "rn-storage"
+sqliteClientType: "expo", // "rn-nitro" or "rn-storage"

 onSchemaInit: () => {